Hightstown High School: Athletics

 The Hightstown High School Rams compete in the Colonial Valley Conference, which is comprised of public and private high schools in Mercer, Middlesex and Monmouth counties, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,218 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Valley Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 Interscholastic sports include cross country, football, soccer, field hockey, cheerleading, wrestling, indoor track and field, basketball, swimming, ice hockey, baseball, softball, tennis, golf, and lacrosse.

 The school participates with Ewing High School in a joint ice hockey team in which Lawrence High School is the host school / lead agency.
-The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.
+The co-op program with Ewing High School and Lawrence High School operates under an agreement renewed through June 30, 2028.

 The boys' soccer team was awarded the Group I state championship in 1946 (declared as co-champion with Chatham High School), 1947, 1949, 1950, 1951 (won vs. Harrison High School), 1956, 1957 and 1964 (won vs. Harrison), was awarded the Group II title in 1958 and 1959, and won the Group II title in 1961 (vs. Irvington Tech), 1962 (vs. West Morris Central High School) and 1963 (vs. Harrison).
 The streak of four consecutive titles won from 1961 to 1964 is tied for the third-longest streak in the state.
 The 1962 team won the Group II title with a 3-1 win against West Morris.

 The boys track team won the indoor relay championship in Group I/II in 1971 (as co-champion).

 The girls' field hockey team won the Central Jersey Group IV state sectional championship in 1983.

 The girls' basketball team won the Group IV state championship in 1987, defeating Bloomfield High School by a score of 59-39 in the tournament final at the Louis Brown Athletic Center.

 The ice hockey team won the Mercer County Championship in 1987, 1989, 1994, 1999 (as co-champion with Hopewell Valley Central High School) and 2002.

 The softball team finished the season with a 25-4 record in 2019, after winning the Group IV state title with a 9-4 score against runner-up Mount Olive High School in the tournament finals at Kean University.